es-sns121/Example-Epics-Python-RPC/README.md

 ## Remote Procedure Call (RPC)

-RPC is a protocol that one program can use to request a service froma program located in another computer on a network without having to unserstand the network's details.
+RPC is a protocol that one program can use to request a service from a program located in another computer on a network without having to understand the network's details.

 ## rpcServer.py